sveltejs/svelte/documentation/blog/2023-06-29-svelte-dev-overhaul.md

 ## Bottom navigation!

 We sent out a [tweet](https://twitter.com/Rich_Harris/status/1664712880791404546) about experimenting with bottom navigation bar on mobile rather than the conventional top navbar.
-The response was overwhelmingly positive, so we went ahead and added it to the website!
-This makes it easier to navigate the website on mobile with just one hand, and also makes it easier to reach the dark mode toggle.
-Additionally, it shows the contents of whatever section of the site you are on.
-For example, if you are on one of the docs pages, the navbar will open by default to the docs contents.
-This allows for much quicker navigation between pages.
+The response was overwhelmingly positive, so we went ahead and added it!
+This makes it easier to navigate the website on mobile with just one hand.
+We also made sure that you'll get to where you want with as few interactions as possible: If you're in the docs section of the site, you'll likely want to browser other documentation pages - which is why the navbar will show these by default when opening it, with the option to go one level up to the general site navigation.

 If you're on mobile, you can already see it at the bottom.
 If you're on desktop, you can see it by resizing your browser window to a smaller size.

 ## Unification of Svelte websites

 Now svelte.dev, kit.svelte.dev, and learn.svelte.dev all use the same design system and are more consistent with each other.
 This makes it easier to navigate between the websites and also makes it easier to maintain them.
-We have a package shared across the sites called `@sveltejs/site-kit`, which went through rigorous changes over last 4 months as we have been moving all of the common stuff to this package.
+We have a package shared across the sites called `@sveltejs/site-kit`, which went through rigorous changes over last 4 months as we have been moving all common code into this package.

 For example, we implemented the dark mode toggle in `@sveltejs/site-kit`.
-We then simply updated the package on [learn.svelte.dev](https://learn.svelte.dev) and [kit.svelte.dev](https://kit.svelte.dev) and those sites got the dark mode toggle automatically.
-This is the reason why those sites got the dark mode toggle before the [svelte.dev](https://svelte.dev) relaunch.
+We then simply updated the package on [learn.svelte.dev](https://learn.svelte.dev) and [kit.svelte.dev](https://kit.svelte.dev) and those sites got the dark mode toggle automatically (this is also the reason why those sites got the dark mode toggle before the [svelte.dev](https://svelte.dev) relaunch).

 ## What's next